libo9527/libo9527.github.io/source/_posts/World-Cup-Mini-Programe.md

 ---
-title: 世界杯程序接口文档
+title: World Cup Mini Programe
 date: 2018-06-06 17:55:11
-categories:
-tags:
 password: 20180606
 abstract: Interface doc for mini program at company.
-message: It is useless for you.
+message: It is useless for you, so don`t waste you time.
 ---

 [TOC]